svin24/svin24.github.io/content/blog/Try-not-to-make-unlikable-software.md

 which they had to have known that the user would not have wanted.
 The airplane manufacturer demanded it at the *expense* of the user.[^1][^2]

-[^1]: A savy reader could (correctly) extrapolate this to infer my position on advertising in general.
+[^1]: A savvy reader could (correctly) extrapolate this to infer my position on advertising in general.
 [^2]: They also got on the PA later on to try and convince passengers to sign up for their airline-themed credit card.
 This isn't even a budget airline.

 I have had many opportunities throughout my career to make similar